 Reflective webbing for increased visibility in the dark

 Inner & outer pockets for storage

 Not as stylish as other jackets on the list

 Caterpillar, as a brand, is known for making heavy duty products and their insulated parka is no exception.
 This jacket is for the individuals that will find themselves out in the snow most of the winter or in harsh conditions.
 Stylish yet durable, this jacket from Caterpillar is one to check out.
 This winter jacket being waterproof, windproof, having a removable hood, and numerous pockets for storage are some of the major features this jacket offers.Read more

 Caterpillars Insulated Parka has a quilted insulated lining to ensure that your body heat stays within the jacket keeping you warm and dry as you go about your day.
-Plus, is coated with a windproof fabric to give yo that extra protection if you have to fight some harsher weather.

 This parka also has multiple pockets to help secure your belongings and also protect them from the weather the winter can bring.
 A little extra bonus this jacket has is a reflective webbing on the front and back yokes to give you more visibility in the dark, may take away from the style of this jacket, but increases the safety if you will find yourself out at night.